Bbran4/dungeon-lord/README.md

 ↓

-Post-Wave Shop (rooms, passives, packs) — substitutes for Card Drafting for now
+Post-Wave Shop (buy cards into your hand, buy passives, buy packs) — substitutes for a drafted Card choice for now

 ↓